Battle of Friedland

-Prelude
+Background

 Prior to Friedland, Europe had become embroiled in the War of the Third Coalition in 1805.
 Following the French victory at the Battle of Austerlitz in December 1805, Prussia went to war in 1806 to recover her position as the leading power of Central Europe.

 The Prussian Campaign

 Franco-Prussian tensions gradually increased after Austerlitz.
 Napoleon insisted that Prussia should join his economic blockade of Great Britain.
 This adversely affected the German merchant class.
 Napoleon ordered a raid to seize a subversive, anti-Napoleonic bookseller named Johann Philipp Palm in August 1806, and made a final attempt to secure terms with Britain by offering her Hanover, which infuriated Prussia.

 The Prussians began to mobilize on 9 August 1806 and issued an ultimatum on 26 August: they required French troops to withdraw to the west bank of the Rhine by 8 October on pain of war between the two nations.

 Napoleon aimed to win the war by destroying the Prussian armies before the Russians could arrive.

 180,000 French troops began to cross the Franconian forest on 2 October 1806, deployed in a bataillon-carré (square-battalion) system designed to meet threats from any possible direction.
 On 14 October the French won decisively at the large double-battle of Jena-Auerstedt.
-A famous pursuit followed, and by the end of the campaign the Prussians had lost 25,000 killed and wounded, 140,000 prisoners, and more than 2,000 cannon.
+A famous pursuit followed, and by the end of the campaign the Prussians had lost 25,000 killed and wounded, 140,000 prisoners, and more than 2,000 cannons.

-A few Prussian units managed to cross the Oder River into Poland, but Prussia lost the vast majority of its army.
+A few Prussian units managed to cross the Oder River, but Prussia lost the vast majority of its army.
 Russia now had to face France alone.
 By 18 November French forces under Louis Nicolas Davout were marching from Eylau, and towards Warsaw with their spirits high.
 Augereau's men had neared Bromberg, and Jérôme Bonaparte's troops had reached the approaches of Kalisz.